doilyuser/developer-portfolio/README.md

 ## Deployment 🌐

-This portfolio is optimized for deployment on [Vercel](https://vercel.com/) but can be deployed on any platform that supports Next.js.
+This portfolio is optimised for deployment on [Vercel](https://vercel.com/) but can be deployed on any platform that supports Next.js.

 ### Deploying to Vercel